No matter what you try, your baby just keeps crying?

 - Crying more than 3 days in a week

 This sounds simplistic but does provide an idea of just how persistent this form of crying is.
 For many babies, it can happen at different times of the day, or night and usually develops between the second and fourth week after birth.
 The good news, it does subside!
 Normally by about 4 months, the bouts of crying begin to lessen and my 6 months they have gone completely.
+For colic remedies to help your baby then keep reading.

 What Is Colic?